Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Symmetry Breaking with Local Energetic Properties

-In Fig.~\ref{fig:symbreak} we use a simple spring network to demonstrate how Theorem~\ref{thm:symmetry} may be used to control the relationship between LZMs and the LZEFs that couple to them.
-The nodes and bonds of this network exhibit fourfold rotational symmetry with four axes of reflection symmetry (with periodic boundary conditions).
-In the language of group theory, we may describe the symmetry of this network by the dihedral group $D_4$.
-The network geometry is then invariant under transformation of this group according to Eq.~\eqref{eq:invarell}.
+In Figs.~\ref{fig:symbreak} and \ref{fig:levels} we use a simple diamond-shaped spring network with fixed boundary conditions to demonstrate how Theorem~\ref{thm:symmetry} and Corollary~\ref{cor:subspace} may be used to control the relationship between LZMs and the LZEFs that couple to them.
+The nodes and bonds of this network exhibit four-fold rotational symmetry with four axes of reflection symmetry about the center (vertical and horizontal axes, plus two diagonal axes).
+In the language of group theory, the symmetry of this network is captured by the dihedral group $D_4$.
+The network geometry is invariant under transformations of this group, so according to Theorem~\ref{thm:symmetry}, we expect the LZMs to also exhibit the same $D_4$ symmetry.
+This network has a single LZM, shown in Fig.~\ref{fig:symbreak}(a-i), in which the central diamond rigidly rotates anticlockwise.
+In accordance with Theorem~\ref{thm:symmetry}, this mode forms an invariant subspace under $D_4$; it is preserved under rotations by $90^\circ$ and only changes up to a sign under the allowed reflections about the center.

-Because LZMs are derived purely from the network's geometric structure via the compatibility matrix $\bC$ [which obeys Eq.~\eqref{eq:invarC}], we expect them to exhibit the same $D_4$ symmetry.
-In Fig.~\ref{fig:symbreak}(a-i), we depict one such LZM in which the central diamond rigidly rotates anticlockwise with fourfold rotational symmetry (captured by the cyclic group $C_4 \subset D_4$).
-To understand why this set of displacements is a LZM, we remark that for central-force springs, the extension of a bond $\alpha$ connecting nodes $i$ and $j$ can be expressed to to linear order as $\delta \ell_\alpha = \hat{b}_{ij}\cdot (\vec{u}_j-\vec{u}_i)$ where $\vec{u}_i$ and $\vec{u}_j$ are $d$-dimensional vectors of displacements for each node and $\hat{b}_{ij}$ is a unit vector pointing from $j$ to $i$.
+To understand why this set of displacements is a LZM, we remark that for central-force springs, the extension of a bond $\alpha$ connecting nodes $i$ and $j$ can be expressed to to linear order as ${\delta \ell_\alpha = \hat{b}_{ij}\cdot (\vec{u}_j-\vec{u}_i)}$ where $\vec{u}_i$ and $\vec{u}_j$ are $d$-dimensional vectors of displacements for each node and $\hat{b}_{ij}$ is a unit vector pointing from $j$ to $i$.
 This means that the compatibility matrix $\bC$ only captures relative displacements of the nodes parallel to the bonds.
 In contrast, motion perpendicular to the bonds does not result in any bond extensions to linear order, as is the case in Fig.~\ref{fig:symbreak}(a).
 This property is well known in the literature~\cite{Lubensky2015}.